 How easy is that?
 Now, I have to say, while this recipe is pretty self-explanatory, some other recipes have very short instructions, making me wonder “Is this some kind of test?”.
 I guess most homemakers in the 50’s had some basic kitchen knowledge so compared to the very specific recipes we find nowadays, you had to figure a lot of it out on your own back then.

 While I started with a very tame recipe, I plan to go deeper and deeper into weird old recipes.
-Just from this same recipe box, I also plan to plan a few recipes that intrigued me, including Gâteau au vent (wind cake), Pain à la viande et aux bananes (Meatloaf with bananas) and Sandwichs Chinese Delight ….admit that you’re as intrigued as I am! 🤣
+Just from this same recipe box, I also a few questionnable recipes including Gâteau au vent (wind cake), Pain à la viande et aux bananes (Meatloaf with bananas) and Sandwichs Chinese Delight ….admit that you’re as intrigued as I am! 🤣